oman Wearing Red and Brown Mesh Dress Shirt Sits on White Flower Field

 1. Grounding

-This exercise is called 5-4-3-2-1.
-It utilizes the 5 senses to bring awareness to your surroundings.
+This exercise is called 5-4-3-2-1 grounding.
+It utilizes the five senses to bring awareness to the present moment.
+This is a quick and powerful way to reduce anxiety and reconnect with your surroundings.

-- Hear: take a moment and listen for 3 different sounds.
+• Hear: take a moment and listen for three different sounds.

 2. Mindful Eating